Tuesday, September 30, 2014

 Twisting moments (torques) and torsional stiffness

 Torsion is the twisting of a beam under the action of a torque (twisting moment).
 It is systematically applied to screws, nuts, axles, drive shafts etc, and is also generated more randomly under service conditions in car bodies, boat hulls, aircraft fuselages, bridges, springs and many other structures and components.
-A torque, , has the same units (N m) as a bending moment, .
+A torque, T , has the same units (N m) as a bending moment, M .
 Both are the product of a force and a distance.
 In the case of a torque, the force is tangential and the distance is the radial distance between this tangent and the axis of rotation.

 Torsion of a cylindrical bar is illustrated in the figure.
 It can be seen that the shear strain in an element of the bar is given by

-This equation applies both at the surface of the bar, as shown, and also for any other radial location, using the appropriate value of .
-Clearly, the shear strain varies linearly with , from zero at the centre of the bar to a peak value at the free surface.
+This equation applies both at the surface of the bar, as shown, and also for any other radial location, using the appropriate value of r .
+Clearly, the shear strain varies linearly with r , from zero at the centre of the bar to a peak value at the free surface.

 As for the beam bending case, the geometrical integral is represented as a (polar) second moment of area